hashgraph/hedera-sdk-reference/reference/Status.md

 ### `INVALID_SIGNATURE_TYPE_MISMATCHING_KEY`

-the type of key (base ed25519 key, KeyList, or ThresholdKey) does not match the type of signature (base ed25519 signature, SignatureList, or ThresholdKeySignature)
+The type of key (base ed25519 key, KeyList, or ThresholdKey) does not match the type of signature (base ed25519 signature, SignatureList, or ThresholdKeySignature)

 ### `INVALID_SIGNATURE_COUNT_MISMATCHING_KEY`

-the number of key (KeyList, or ThresholdKey) does not match that of signature (SignatureList, or ThresholdKeySignature). e.g. if a keyList has 3 base keys, then the corresponding signatureList should also have 3 base signatures.
+The number of key (KeyList, or ThresholdKey) does not match that of signature (SignatureList, or ThresholdKeySignature). e.g. if a keyList has 3 base keys, then the corresponding signatureList should also have 3 base signatures.

 ### `EMPTY_LIVE_HASH_BODY`

-the claim body is empty
+The claim body is empty

 ### `EMPTY_LIVE_HASH_HASH`

-the hash for the claim is empty
+The hash for the claim is empty

 ### `EMPTY_LIVE_HASH_KEYS`

-the key list is empty
+The key list is empty

 ### `INVALID_LIVE_HASH_HASH_SIZE`

-the size of the claim hash is not 48 bytes
+The size of the claim hash is not 48 bytes

 ### `EMPTY_QUERY_BODY`

-the query body is empty
+The query body is empty

 ### `EMPTY_LIVE_HASH_QUERY`

-the crypto claim query is empty
+The crypto claim query is empty

 ### `LIVE_HASH_NOT_FOUND`

-the crypto claim doesn't exists in the file system.
+The crypto claim doesn't exists in the file system.
 It expired or was never persisted.

 ### `ACCOUNT_ID_DOES_NOT_EXIST`

-the account id passed has not yet been created.
+The account id passed has not yet been created.

 ### `LIVE_HASH_ALREADY_EXISTS`

-the claim hash already exists
+The claim hash already exists

 ### `INVALID_FILE_WACL`